-- NYUL aligns with the NYU approach to the collection, use and management of data.
+27 NYUL aligns with the NYU approach to the collection, use and management of data.
 The Administrative Data Management Policy stipulates that all members of the University community and affiliates are responsible for appropriately using and safeguarding that data.
-[079] To coordinate the management of all data, NYU has established a Data Governance Initiative organised centrally through the Office of Institutional research and Data Integrity (OIRDI).
+To coordinate the management of all data, NYU has established a Data Governance Initiative organised centrally through the Office of Institutional research and Data Integrity (OIRDI).
 This framework includes details on the structure and responsibilities for data sharing within the institution, including data trustees, stewards, and custodians.
-[080] A key aspect of the policy on data management is adherence to relevant legislation, most notably the Family Education Rights and Privacy Act (FERPA); an annual notice about this is sent to students.
-[081] - NYUL's data protection process is overseen by NYU's Global Chief Privacy and Data Officer, and entails compliance with all relevant national legislation, in particular FERPA and General Date Protections Regulation.
-[177] NYU centrally conducts an annual user audit, to establish that all users with administrative access to NYU Connect database still require this access.
-[119 Data Sharing Policy sample] - All key policy documents are available on the NYU website, and senior managers are familiar with their requirements.
-[M3] However, when, where and how data collection and management policies are communicated to staff and students at NYUL remains unclear.
-All newly appointed academic and professional support staff are required to undergo FERPA training in order to access certain data sets and FERPA principles are embedded in operational requirements..
-[M6] The start-of-term email to faculty, which includes information about syllabi, attendance, and guest lectures.
-[078] and a summary of feedback for each course, does not include information about data sharing, and staff were unclear on the process.
-[027] There is limited student and staff awareness of the manner in which data is collected, managed and utilised.
+A key aspect of the policy on data management is adherence to relevant legislation, most notably the Family Education Rights and Privacy Act (FERPA); an annual notice about this is sent to students.

+28 NYUL's data protection process is overseen by NYU's Global Chief Privacy and Data Officer, and entails compliance with all relevant national legislation, in particular FERPA and General Date Protections Regulation.
+NYU centrally conducts an annual user audit, to establish that all users with administrative access to NYU Connect database still require this access.

+29 All key policy documents are available on the NYU website, and senior managers are familiar with their requirements.
+However, when, where and how data collection and management policies are communicated to staff and students at NYUL remains unclear.
+All newly appointed academic and professional support staff are required to undergo FERPA training in order to access certain data sets and FERPA principles are embedded in operational requirements.
+The start-of-term email to faculty, which includes information about syllabi, attendance, and guest lectures and a summary of feedback for each course, does not include information about data sharing, and staff were unclear on the process.
+There is limited student and staff awareness of the manner in which data is collected, managed and utilised.
 Staff induction material for new faculty does not mention the data management policy.
-[025] 098] [M2] The review team recommends NYUL establish a clear process for communicating the data collection and management policy and ensure that all staff understand its implications. - 30 Some partnership contracts include a commitment to comply with data protection legislation and approaches to sharing data.
-[010] Senior managers confirm that such stipulations are included in all contracts, as and when they are updated; as partnerships are renewed, this is becoming an additional area for clarification [M3] Data collection is used as part of a process for the understanding of student needs and OGP staff analyse the demographic features of student cohorts. [as shown in 113, for all campuses] [082] - 31 Overall, the review team concluded that NYUL has a robust policy on data sharing and using data to inform, evaluate and enhance the quality of the learning experience.
+The review team recommends NYUL establish a clear process for communicating the data collection and management policy and ensure that all staff understand its implications.

+30 Some partnership contracts include a commitment to comply with data protection legislation and approaches to sharing data.
+Senior managers confirm that such stipulations are included in all contracts, as and when they are updated; as partnerships are renewed, this is becoming an additional area for clarification.
+Data collection is used as part of a process for the understanding of student needs and OGP staff analyse the demographic features of student cohorts.

+31 Overall, the review team concluded that NYUL has a robust policy on data sharing and using data to inform, evaluate and enhance the quality of the learning experience.
 Further work needs to be done, however, to establish a clear process for communicating the data collection and management policy to staff and students.
 NYUL therefore is aligned with the Sector-Agreed Principle.